ceilingFan456/BiomedParse/README.md

 ## Model Inference
-The v2 version of BiomedParse supports segmentation of 3D volumes in a slice-by-slice 2.5D manner, with neighboring 3D context encoded for each slice in RGB format.
-Here we provide the example usage of the model weights trained on the CVPR 2025 Text-guided 3D Segmentation Challenge [`dataset`](https://huggingface.co/datasets/junma/CVPR-BiomedSegFM).
-Please acknowledge the original challenge if you use this version of the model.
-We also refer to the original dataset for necessary image preprocessing.
+The v2 of BiomedParse supports segmentation of 3D volumes in a slice-by-slice manner, with neighboring 3D context encoded around each slice in RGB format.

 ### Inference 3D Examples
 ```sh